aumiasif/valet-fedora-plus/README.md

 # Valet Fedora Plus

 Valet Fedora+ is a development environment for Fedora Linux.
 No Vagrant, no Docker, no /etc/hosts file.
 Since Valet Fedora+ is intended to replace Valet, it still uses the same valet command-line name.
-Any changes in its interface are documented below.
+Any changes in its interface are documented [here](https://aumiasif.github.io/valet-fedora-plus/).

 Valet Fedora Plus is based on valet linux plus, just targetted for Fedora users.